rpgp/rpgp/README.md

 > OpenPGP implemented in pure Rust, permissively licensed

-rPGP is the only pure Rust implementation of OpenPGP, following the main RFCs
+rPGP is a pure Rust implementation of OpenPGP, following the main RFCs

 - [RFC4880]
 - [RFC2440],